 - under advanced options: expand the filesystem ( use full capacity sd)

 - under update, update the raspbian config

 Before more steps it might be advisable to do a system update.
-Run the following commands:
+Run the following commands over ssh:

 - sudo apt-get update

 Start setting up the server

 Add a line with the ip for the pi, a fulldomain name and the subdomain one more time

 example: 192.168.2.10 server.test.com server

 - sudo nano /etc/hostname